 If the plant is getting choked off because its roots are too crowded, you need to remove the plant from the pot, gently loosen up and separate the roots, and repot into fresh soil.
 Choose a pot only slightly bigger than the one you are removing it from.
 Going too big too fast can create problems.

-If you see brown or black splotches on the leaves on one particular side of the plant, notice if it’s getting harsh midday sun from a nearby window.
+If you see dried brown areas on the leaves on one particular side of the plant, notice if it’s getting harsh midday sun from a nearby window.
 Your plant has serious sunburn and it’s scorched.
 Trim the leaves and move the plant out of the direct sun.

 If your plant’s leaves are slowly turning yellow or pale, or dropping off, it may not be getting enough sunlight.
 Most hardy house plants can tolerate a little abuse, but they need a minimum amount of sunlight to thrive.
 Bright indirect sun is the best place to start with your plants.
 Trying to grow a plant without adequate light is a sure fire way to fail.